Is Silent eHMI Enough? A Passenger-Centric Study on Effective eHMI for Autonomous Personal Mobility Vehicles in the Field: INTRODUCTION

-To address these research gaps mentioned above, this paper takes the perspective of APMV passengers to explore communication designs in the interactions between APMVs and pedestrians.
+To address the research gaps mentioned in the previous section, this paper explores communication designs in the interactions between APMVs and pedestrians from the perspective of APMV passengers.
 As the APMV is for single-passenger use, which is highly associated with the passenger's own preference, we further consider the passenger's personality for the eHMI designs.

-In addition to commonly used graphical user interface (GUI)-based eHMI designs, voice user interface (VUI) can be a useful addition to the GUI-based eHMI~\cite{sodnik2008user}.
-Thus, we explored the VUI-based eHMIs that incorporate both GUI and verbal message-based voice cues on APMVs to communicate with pedestrians.
-Furthermore, considering the perspective of APMV passengers, compared to only GUI-based eHMIs, VUI-based eHMIs can provide confirmative feedback to passengers about the APMV's communications with pedestrians, avoiding feelings of ignorance.
-VUI-based eHMIs can also serve as an alternative communication channel to broadcast the APMV's intentions to other road users in the vicinity who may be visually occupied.
-To the best of our knowledge, we are the first to conduct a field study investigating the experience of APMV passengers using VUI-based eHMIs.
+In addition to commonly used graphical user interface (GUI)-based eHMI designs, voice user interface (VUI) can be a useful addition to the GUI-based eHMI~\citep{sodnik2008user}.
+Furthermore, considering the perspective of APMV passengers, compared to only GUI-based eHMIs, the voice cues from multimodal user interface (MUI)-based eHMIs can provide confirmative feedback to passengers about the APMV's communications with pedestrians, avoiding feelings of ignorance.
+The voice cues can also serve as an alternative communication channel to broadcast the APMV's intentions to other road users in the vicinity who may be visually occupied.

+Therefore, we explored multimodal user interface (MUI)-based eHMIs that incorporate both GUI and verbal message-based VUI on APMVs to communicate with pedestrians.
+To the best of our knowledge, we are the first to conduct a field study investigating user experience of APMV passengers using MUI-based eHMIs with voice cues.

-To sum up, in this paper, we aim to answer the following three questions through a field study: \begin{description} \item[RQ 1:] To what extent does the silent GUI-based eHMI for AVs apply to APMVs in terms of passenger's user experience? \item[RQ 2:] To what extent does the VUI-based eHMI apply to APMVs in terms of passenger's user experience? \item[RQ 3:] Does APMV's eHMI design need to fit the passenger's personality? \end{description}
+To sum up, in this paper, we aim to answer the following three questions through a field study: \begin{description} \itemsep0em \item[RQ 1:] To what extent does the silent GUI-based eHMI for AVs apply to APMVs in terms of passenger's user experience? \item[RQ 2:] To what extent does the voice cues of MUI-based eHMI apply to APMVs in terms of passenger's user experience? \item[RQ 3:] Does APMV's eHMI design need to fit the passenger's personality? \end{description}